 Under the provisions of the Internal Revenue Code, the net operating loss and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Utilization of the NOL and R&D credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Sections 382 and 383 of the Internal Revenue Code of 1986, as amended ("the Code"), as well as similar state provisions.
 These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders.
-The Company completed an assessment at December 31, 2021 and 2020 regarding whether there may have been a Section 382 ownership change.
-The study concluded that there were limitations on the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax from 2019 and prior periods, but it is more likely than not that none of its net operating loss and tax credit amounts for 2020 and 2021 are subject to any Section 382 limitation.
+The Company completed an assessment at December 31, 2022 and December 31, 2021 regarding whether there may have been a Section 382 ownership change.
+The study concluded that ownership changes have occurred in the past, and the most recent change was during 2022.
+The Company has reduced its net operating loss and tax credit carryforwards to the amounts that are utilizable after accounting for the annual limitations and expiration dates of the attributes.

-The Company has no balance of gross unrecognized tax benefits as of December 31, 2021.
+The Company has no balance of gross unrecognized tax benefits as of December 31, 2022.
 Interest and penalty charges, if any, related to uncertain tax positions would be classified as income tax expenses in the accompanying consolidated statements of operations.
-At December 31, 2021 and 2020, the Company had no accrued interest or penalties related to uncertain tax positions.
+At December 31, 2022 and 2021, the Company had no accrued interest or penalties related to uncertain tax positions.

 The Company files income tax returns in the U.S. federal tax jurisdiction and various state jurisdictions.
 Since the Company is in a loss carryforward position, the Company is generally subject to examination by the U.S. federal, state and local income tax authorities for all tax years in which a loss carryforward is available.
-The Company does not have any international operations as of December 31, 2021.
-The statute of limitations for assessment by federal and state tax jurisdictions in which the Company has business operations is open for tax years ending December 31, 2017 and after.
-The tax years under examination vary by jurisdiction.
+The Company does not have any international operations as of December 31, 2022.
+The statute of limitations for assessment by federal and state tax jurisdictions in which the Company has business operations is open for tax years ended December 31, 2018 and after.
+The tax years open to examination vary by jurisdiction.